Henry Huntly Haight: Alameda

 After he was governor, he returned to his estate in Alameda, California.

 Haight later served on the City of Alameda's Board of Trustees, including time as its first president.
 He also served on the UC Board of Regents.
 He was also selected for a state Constitutional Convention, but died in 1878.

 Haight died on September 2, 1878, in San Francisco.
 He is buried in Mountain View Cemetery in Oakland, California.

 Legacy

-Haight is remembered with his portrait at the State Capitol and the Alameda Museum, as well as a public school and public street in Alameda named after him.
+Haight is remembered with his portrait at the State Capitol and the Alameda Museum, as well as a public school and public street in Alameda was named after him.
+In 2019 the school was renamed for Love School (see below).

 In 1892, Alameda named Haight Ave after H.H.
 Haight.

 Though it is commonly thought to be true, Haight Street in San Francisco may or may not have been named after Haight himself; it is thought by some that the street was named after his uncle, the pioneer and exchange banker Henry Haight (1820–1869).